Date:

 Development:

-Neither response indicates that Food Banks Canada have changed their exemptions to their Standards of Excellence.
-This resolution is assigned a status of Intent Not Met and RMA will continue to advocate on this issue as additional responses are received.
+Responses do not indicate that Food Banks Canada have changed exemptions to their Standards of Excellence.
+This resolution is assigned a status of Intent Not Met.
+RMA will continue to advocate on this issue.

 Provincial Ministries: